 You can place ads in your email newsletters with Broadstreet.
-There are currently two ways of doing this: RSS Merge (commonly used with MailChimp) and “static” zone code.
+There are currently two ways of doing this: RSS Merge and “static” zone code.

-The “static” zone code is currently the preferred method of implementing ad zones, even with MailChimp.
+The “static” zone code is currently the preferred method of implementing ad zones.
 Keep in mind that since email clients do not allow for javascript, there are certain features that you cannot use in your newsletters, regardless of the method you choose:

 • In-place rotation.
 This is where ads automatically switch out over x seconds or per viewing (note, see “shuffling” below to achieve placement shuffling)